 At Raidboxes , we use all three options for our Green WordPress Hosting.
 Because we want to do more for the common good, step by step.
 With our renaturation programmes, we not only work climate-neutrally, but even climate-positively:

 - Raidboxes uses 100 per cent electricity from hydropower.
 We are aware that not all green electricity is the same.
 That's why we pay attention to fair framework conditions with our energy partners.

 - In addition to compensating for our green WordPress hosting, we're gradually implementing a corporate philosophy that focuses on sustainability in all areas.

 - These are, for example, points such as our vision on the subject of open source and equal opportunities, the concept of the Holacracy , environmentally conscious products and materials for our office or the support of home office and remote work.

 Do you also want to rely on climate-positive web hosting?
 And take advantage of Managed WordPress Hosting for WordPress or WooCommerce ?
 Then take a look at our climate-positive WordPress hosting.
 As an agency, you have even more leverage: develop your projects for free, recommend our WordPress Green Hosting, earn top commissions and have trees planted for it.
 See our FREE DEV Partner Program.

-Hear more about our campaign "Plant, Prevent, Protect" in this video (in German):
+Learn more about our "Plant, Prevent, Protect" campaign in this video: